developer-zebra/developer-zebra-site/src/stagenow/3-4/about/index.md

 * **Enhanced [GMS Manager](../csp/gmsmgr)** now allows an admin to:
  * Select and enable a subset of GMS apps and services to run on a device (i.e. Chrome browser, Google Maps, Firebase Cloud messaging)
 * **Enhanced [Power Manager](../csp/power)** now allows an admin to:
- * Wake the device using hardware signals
+ * Select hardware signals as the device wake-up method
- * Wake the device using programmable software keys
+ * Select mappable keycodes as the device wake-up method

 -----